Difference Between C vs Java

 The key difference between C and Java are explained in the below-mentioned points:

-- The main key difference between C and Java is the programming paradigm which tells us that C is procedure oriented and Java is data oriented.
+- C and Java’s main key difference is the programming paradigm that tells us that C is procedure oriented and Java is data oriented.

-- C does not support the OOPs concept whereas its counterpart supports OOPs.
-Thus Java suited when one has to relate the things according to the real world.
+- C does not support the OOPs concept, whereas its counterpart supports OOPs.
+Thus Java suited when one has to relate things according to the real world.

-- Memory management is also an important aspect which is to be considered because in Java do not allow to access any memory which it internally manages and thus it is easy to focus on developing the business logic.
+- Memory management is also an important aspect that is to be considered because in Java do not allow to access any memory which it internally manages, and thus it is easy to focus on developing the business logic.

-- Exception handling is one the powerful mechanism in Java which allows maintaining the normal flow of the program in a case of any abnormalities which we cannot achieve directly in C.
+- Exception handling is one powerful mechanism in Java that maintains the normal flow of the program in a case of any abnormalities that we cannot achieve directly in C.

 - C also does not supports the concept of threading which is also a big advantage in Java.
-In today’s day to day environment threading is a big plus point which allows us to do simultaneous do our work and with that, we can also save time.
+In today’s day to day environment, threading is a big plus point that allows us to do simultaneous do our work, and with that, we can also save time.

 C and Java Comparison Table

-Below is the list of points describe the comparison between C and Java.
+Below is a list of points that describe the comparison between C and Java.